10 Simple Steps

-Your company needs its own official business bank account to leverage the many benefits (depending on the institution you bank with) and to ensure your biz-financials are all in one place.
-Clean and tidy.
-Keep in mind most banks will require your brand be incorporated (step 2) first.
-Also keep in mind that the bank you choose now, will probably be the bank you approach later for a small-biz loan.
+Your company needs its own official business bank account to leverage the many benefits (depending on the institution you bank with) and to ensure your business financials are all in one place.
+This keeps your personal and business assets separate so you’re fully protected as a business owner.

 The Heart of Dixie’s got it all, from the bustle of Birmingham to strong job markets like Auburn or Prattville outside Montgomery; from the mountains in the north to southern beaches around Mobile Bay.
 So what’s it going to be?
 Where will you open your doors?

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

 Sooner or later, chances are your brand will need outside funding and Alabama is again, very hospitable.
 There’s a strong small business development network throughout the state you can tap into early on or approach later.
 Don’t forget about social lending and CrowdFunding though, as both are great resources for Alabama startups.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like fried chicken and biscuits/waffles.
 You can also browse our guide on How to Finance a Business to start generating ideas.